atropo/full-hibernate-plugin-for-struts2/README.md

 full-hibernate-plugin-for-struts2
 =================================

-Hibernate Validator integration, Hibernate Core Sessions injection capability, Transactions injection capability and Hibernate Core configuration management Web Tool
+Hibernate Validator integration for struts2.

 A fork of
 <a href="https://code.google.com/p/full-hibernate-plugin-for-struts2/" target="_blank">